ElishaKay/reactjs-posts-and-emails/README.md

 Step 3: Press 'Test Your Integration'.

 Step 4: Back in your ngrok dashboard (http://127.0.0.1:4040/inspect/http), you'll see a post request that just came in from Sendgrid.
 Congrats, the communication has begun.
+Press the save button on sendgrid (its a blue checkmark.)

+Step 5: When you push your app to heroku, be sure to replace the ngrok link with your heroku domain, and save changes.

+More info on this at <a href="https://www.udemy.com/node-with-react-fullstack-web-development/learn/v4/t/lecture/7607724?start=135">Udemy Course: Node with React.
+Section 12, Lecture 173.</a>